gabrielblain/CropWaterBalance/README.md

 ## Format
 * Soil Texture Soil Texture
-* AWC Low Available water capacity in millimeter of water per centimeter of soil
+* AWC Low Available water capacity in millimetre of water per centimetre of soil
-* AWC High Available water capacity in millimeter of water per centimeter of soil
+* AWC High Available water capacity in millimetre of water per centimetre of soil
-* AWC Average Available water capacity in millimeter of water per centimeter of soil
+* AWC Average Available water capacity in millimetre of water per centimetre of soil

 ## Source